(Beijing Journal/Part Seven)

 Then the theatrical surprise and change of structural rhythm in the play— The over-the-hill Hippie woman spots the leader of her movement coming from the distance—Big Arnie, the iconic rock star.

 Big Arnie makes his long entrance from the rear of the auditorium down one of the aisles to the stage, pointing to people, and shaking aisle-hands.
 Rock music blares.
-The entrance cries for strobe lights to sweep the audience as Big Arnie “Jagger-swaggers down to the stage,”
+The entrance cries for strobe lights to sweep the audience as Big Arnie “Jagger-swaggers down to the stage,” but our single spot will have to do.
+It does just fine.

 There is a moment in the Big Arnie scene where Jeremy is trying to dialogue with the rock star—with music.
 Jeremy sings Bach; Big Arnie sings a rock piece.
 They battle back and forth.
 Zhang Jia, the actor playing Big Arnie, uses a once-famous Chinese rock number for his song, and the audience recognizes it and goes wild.